SivyerLab/pystim/README.md

 ### Documentation

-Documentation is included in HTML format the docs/html/ directory.
-Further documentation on Psychopy can be found at www.psychopy.org.
+Documentation is included in HTML format in the docs/html/ directory.
+Further documentation on Psychopy can be found at on the psychopy [website](www.psychopy.org).

 ### Installation